shreyj786/flutter_architecture/README.md

 # Flutter Clean Architecutre

-This project is a practice practice project and completely based on resocoder's tutorial.
+This project is a practice project and completely based on resocoder's tutorial.
 This repo does not include test cases.

 ## Getting Started